ZhgChg.Li

 # if:

-# Previous step (Testing) failed and is_build_error and has PR Number
+# Previous step (Testing) failed and is_build_error and PR number exists

 if: ${{ failure() && steps.testing.outputs.is_build_error == 'true' && github.event.pull_request.number }}